aws-samples/aws-hpc-recipes/recipes/pcs-scripts/node_lifecycle_demo/README.md

 | `PCS_NODE_ID` | Node identifier |
 | `PCS_IS_FIRST_BOOT` | `1` on first boot, `0` on subsequent reboots |

-It combines those with instance facts from IMDSv2 (instance ID, type, and Availability Zone).
+It pairs those with instance facts pulled from IMDSv2 — instance ID, type, and Availability Zone.
 No prerequisites, no IAM.
 Suggested `EVERY_BOOT`, `onError:
 CONTINUE`.

 On Ubuntu, `/etc/motd` is only rendered by `pam_motd` on a true SSH login;